fosslinux/live-bootstrap/parts.rst

 1. Compiling an initial mes using ``M2-Planet``.
 Note that this is *only* the Mes interpreter, not the libc or anything else.
-2. We then use this to recompile the Mes interpreter as well as building the libc.
-This second interpreter is faster and less buggy.
-We need the libc to compile all the programs until we get glibc.
+2. We then use this to compile the Mes libc.
+We need the libc to compile all the programs until we get musl.

 tinycc 0.9.26
 =============